FanDuel Sports Network Detroit

-FanDuel Sports Network Detroit is an American regional sports network owned by Main Street Sports Group (formerly Diamond Sports Group) and operated as an affiliate of FanDuel Sports Network.
-It provides coverage of local sports teams in the state of Michigan, primarily focusing on those in Metro Detroit.
-The network airs exclusive broadcasts of games involving the Detroit Tigers, Detroit Pistons, and Detroit Red Wings; repeats of Detroit Lions preseason games; and some high school sports.
+FanDuel Sports Network Detroit is an American regional sports network owned by Main Street Sports Group (formerly Diamond Sports Group) and operates as an affiliate of FanDuel Sports Network.
+It provided coverage of local sports teams in the state of Michigan, primarily focusing on those in Metro Detroit.
+The network aired exclusive broadcasts of games involving the Detroit Tigers, Detroit Pistons, and Detroit Red Wings; repeats of Detroit Lions preseason games; and some high school sports.

-FanDuel Sports Network Detroit is available on cable television throughout Michigan, as well as in northeastern Indiana, northwest Ohio and some portions of northeastern Wisconsin and nationwide on satellite via DirecTV.
-FanDuel Sports Network Detroit is available for streaming through DirecTV Stream and FuboTV.
-The network's production facilities and offices are based in Southfield, Michigan, with master control operations based at the Sinclair Broadcast Group Media Operations Center in Atlanta, Georgia.
+FanDuel Sports Network Detroit was available on cable television throughout Michigan, as well as in northeastern Indiana, northwest Ohio and some portions of northeastern Wisconsin and nationwide on satellite via DirecTV.
+FanDuel Sports Network Detroit is available for streaming through DirecTV Stream.
+The network's production facilities and offices were based in Southfield, Michigan, with master control operations based at the Main Street Sports Group Media Operations Center in Atlanta, Georgia.
 It also maintains dedicated remote sets in the concourses of Comerica Park and Little Caesars Arena.